decaporg/decap-cms/website/content/blog/software-reviews-gold-medal-2023.md

 According to users, Decap CMS stands out for its intuitive interface, robust and extensive features, and good collaboration among content teams.
 Real-time previews and integration with git streamline workflows, leading to increased productivity and smoother content creation and editing processes.
 The tool's extensive content publishing capabilities enable businesses to distribute content across various channels and tailor it to target audiences.
 This customization maximizes engagement and drives better results.

-This awards belongs to the community that built this tool over the years.
-For us (the new maintainers) this proves that we are responsible for an awersome tool and it gives us motivation to keep it alive and kicking.
+This award belongs to the community that built this tool over the years.
+For us (the new maintainers) this proves that we are responsible for an awesome tool and it gives us motivation to keep it alive and kicking.